Brad Delson: Linkin Park

 Delson, alongside Mike Shinoda and Rob Bourdon, founded Xero, the earliest incarnation of Linkin Park, in 1996.
-The band later recruited vocalist Mark Wakefield, bassist Dave Farrell, and turntablist Joe Hahn.
+The band soon recruited vocalist Mark Wakefield, bassist Dave Farrell, and turntablist Joe Hahn.
 After Wakefield left Xero, Delson turned to his former boss Jeff Blue from Zomba Music to help find a replacement.
 Blue introduced the band to Chester Bennington, who successfully auditioned and became the band's full-time vocalist.
 Blue later became the vice president of A&R for Warner Bros.
 Records, and helped the band sign a record deal.

-Delson played guitar on all seven of Linkin Park's albums.
+Delson played guitar on all eight of Linkin Park's albums.
 He also played bass on Hybrid Theory when Farrell temporarily left Linkin Park to tour with another band.
 After the release of Hybrid Theory, Delson was closely involved with the production and creative direction of Linkin Park's sound alongside Shinoda.
-The two co-produced The Hunting Party and One More Light.
+The two co-produced The Hunting Party (2014) and One More Light (2017).
 While working on The Hunting Party, record producer Rick Rubin encouraged Delson to showcase his guitar playing by including more guitar solos compared to the band's previous albums.
 Delson commented on the new approach, "On the last few records I certainly played guitar in the studio, but I'd been focusing on other instruments… But these songs are all about rediscovering the guitar and having a lot of fun with it."
 He also oversaw the band's business operations, including their marketing and finance, alongside bandmates Farrell and Bourdon.

-Delson and Linkin Park have been on an indefinite hiatus since the sudden death of Chester Bennington in 2017.
+Delson and Linkin Park entered a seven-year hiatus following the sudden death of Chester Bennington in 2017.
+The band announced their reunion with new members in September 2024, and the band's eighth album, From Zero, was released in November, which Delson co-produced.
+Delson later revealed that he would not be joining the band on tour, preferring to work in the studio and behind the scenes.
+Alex Feder performs in his place, but Delson remains an official member of the band, and states that he has not ruled out a return to touring in the future.